Spiritual Development

 Hope in the Dark: A Reflection on Coronavirus and Easter

-By |2022-07-05T22:00:02+00:00July 5th, 2022|Featured, Individual Counseling, Spiritual Development|
+, 2024-11-14T12:38:01+00:00July 5th, 2022|Featured, Individual Counseling, Spiritual Development|

 Are you struggling to find hope in the dark?
 If so, I can relate.
 The day before Easter this year, I awoke at 6:30 with a sense of urgency.
 I sensed stirrings deep within my soul.
 I told my husband I needed to walk and process.
 Something was rising to the surface that I needed to heed . . .
 Off I walked, not quickly, but purposefully to nearby Green Lake.
 As I methodically moved my feet, one after the other, my heart was just as steady and focused.
 As my feet dodged goose droppings and tree roots, my eyes scanned the scenery.
 The atmosphere was dark, still, and silent.
 The sky opened with occasional and dramatic sun peeks through the moving clouds.
 Even the birds seemed subdued.
 I was meditating on Good Friday and considering the utter desolation Jesus’ followers must have experienced on the day between Jesus' death and resurrection.
 Even though Jesus had told them that He would come back, they had not understood nor had they expected Him to die in the way that He did.
 They were most likely traumatized, as evidenced by the way many of them hunkered down in fear and sadness in that upper room.
 They had watched their King die a cruel and slow death.
 Jesus had died.
 How disoriented and confused, and maybe still in shock, they were on the day after His death.
 I feel nauseous even as I think about it.
 I have lost two significant people in my life -- one I was with the moment she passed.
 As she took her last breaths, what was about five minutes seemed like hours.
 It was so excruciating to watch, even with the hope I will see her in heaven.
-I can't imagine what this like for the disciples, [...]
+I can't imagine what this like for the [...]

 Comments Off on Hope in the Dark: A Reflection on Coronavirus and Easter